madisonvolpe/drugcrimepolicing_nyc/README.md

 ### Model datasets

--   Contains all datasets run in our poisson models
+-   Contains all datasets used in our poisson models

 ### ACS\_Demo

--   Datasets from the 2014 to 2017 American Community survey
+-   Datasets from the 2014 to 2017 American Community Survey

 -   ACS.14\_17 - combines ACS datasets into one large one